strongdm/contrib/authentication/okta/okta-sync-multi-group/README.md

   > For example, the sample file in this folder would create strongDM Roles with access to all `mysql` and `postgres` resources in your organization.

-3. Edit the variable `oktaQueryString` in the `GO` file to specify which users to sync to strongDM.
-(The Okta SDK does not provide a method to retrieve _group members_, unfortunately.)

 ## Sample
 ```
 $ go run . -delete-roles-not-in-okta -delete-users-not-in-okta